thegetty/bronze-guidelines/content/intro.md

 ### 2.6 Armatures, core supports, and core vents

 Many models used for casting may be built up on an armature for structural support.
-This can apply not only to models with a refractory core intended for hollow casts, but also to solid ones.[^71] In both lost-wax and sand casting, an armature will further help support the core during the {% def "pour" %}.
+This can apply not only to models with a refractory core intended for hollow casts, but also to solid ones.[^70] In both lost-wax and sand casting, an armature will further help support the core during the {% def "pour" %}.
 As the name implies, core supports help to both strengthen and support the core.
 The inclusion and placement of armatures and other supporting elements (and in some cases, core vents as found in sand casting) are crucial to the success of a hollow cast in particular.
 Shaped most often out of metal, their remains might be preserved in the cast.

 <section id="S2.6.1">

 #### 2.6.1 Armatures

 The model may need structural support to prevent it from drooping, collapsing, or breaking during its making and manipulation, as well as during the pouring of the metal.
-Such an interconnected structural framework is usually made of ferrous metals (notably iron, and in recent times steel), though parts could be made of other materials such as wood.[^72]
+Such an interconnected structural framework is usually made of ferrous metals (notably iron, and in recent times steel), though parts could be made of other materials such as wood.[^71]

 These different elements may (but not always)

--   form a complex structure like a skeleton ({% ref 'fig-031, fig-032, fig-033' %}) bound together by various means (for instance {% def "welding" %}, twisting, or entwining with finer wires ({% ref 'fig-034' %});
+-   form a complex structure like a skeleton ({% ref 'fig-031, fig-032, fig-033' %}) bound together by various means (for instance {% def "welding" %}, twisting, or entwining with finer wires, {% ref 'fig-034' %});

 -   extend down into the base;